About the Trinity Trail Preservation Association and the Lavon Lake trail

 Our funding has been from 50% matching grants awarded by Texas parks & Wildlife, Collin County, cash donations from members, thousands of volunteer hours and the help and support of the Corps of Engineers, and the cites of Lucas and Wyle.

-We hope to have your help and support to maintain this beautiful, scenic equestrian and hiking trail along Lake Lavon.
+We hope to have your help and support to maintain this beautiful, scenic equestrian and hiking trail along Lavon Lake.

 TTPA riders on the trail